How to Access Your Home Assistant files via Network Share

 Step 2: Set credentials and choose shares

-• Consider leaving veto_files enabled to reduce junk files created by client operating systems.
+• Think about activating veto_files to prevent creation of unnecessary files by client operating systems.

-If Windows network browsing is flaky, set workgroup to match your PCs and consider enabling local_master.
+For unreliable Windows network browsing, set workgroup to match your computers and think about activation of local_master.

-Save, then start the add-on from its Info tab.
+After that, save configuration and start the add-on using its Info tab.

 Also Read: How 6GHz Wi-Fi Solves Common Home Network Problems